Skip to main contentSkip to navigation

 How does your pricing compare to Disk Drill?

 Disk Drill Pro costs about $89 for a license.
-Our hardware-level recovery starts at $300 with free evaluation and no charge if we cannot recover data.
+Our data recovery starts at From $100 for a simple copy on a functional drive, with firmware-level recovery at $600–$900 and head swaps at $1,200–$1,500.
+Evaluation is free, and there is no charge if we cannot recover data.
 These solve different problems: Disk Drill works when the drive is physically functional, and we handle cases where the hardware itself has failed.
 If software can solve your problem, it will cost less.
 If it cannot, no amount of software licenses will change that.

 How do I send my drive to you?